 This guide will give you advice on what to look for when choosing baby food.
 There's no current review of this product category.
 If you'd like to see a new review, you can request a test.

 Making the transition to solids for your baby can be an exciting (and inevitably messy) time.
-Decisions about what's safe, what's healthy and what your baby will actually swallow rather than spit back at you are front of mind.
+Decisions about what's safe, what's healthy and nutritious and what your baby will actually swallow rather than spit back at you are front of mind.

 While making food at home will be cheaper and you'll know exactly what's in it, buying commercially available baby food can be a sanity saver.
-The key is choosing wisely to make the most nutritious choice.

 Under Australian food labelling laws manufacturers must list ingredients on the label in descending order of weight, but they only need to declare the percentage of 'characterising' ingredients – the ones mentioned in the product name or pictured on the label.
 An ingredients list that shows the percentage of ingredients gives you a good idea of how much real food has been used, and whether it reflects the name – "pureed peaches" might actually be 15% apple.

 Check the ingredients list for added sugars (including honey and fruit juice concentrate which can act as a sweetener and isn't as nutrient-dense as whole fruit).
 If more than four percent (4g per 100g) sugars are added, the label must say it's 'sweetened'.
 Check the nutrition panel for sugar content per 100g.